TheWizardsCode/Character-Unity-Package/Character/Documentation/README.md

 # Basic Setup

 1. Add `Animator Actor Controller`
-2. Drag the `Prefabs/AI/Brain` prefab onto the character root
+2. Drag the `Packages/Wizards Code - Character/Prefabs/AI/Brain` prefab onto the character root
 3. Create an `Animator Override Controller` that overrides `Animations/Controllers/Humanoid Controller (Override This)` and assign it to your models animator.
 4. Add a `Rigidbody`
 5. Add an appropriate `Capsule Collider` to cover the characters body